TheCowboyAI/w3/readme.md

 Deciding what goes where is something we want to determine, and not tell our programmers (including ourselves) to go look it up at [nixos.org]

-Nix doesn't really care how you write a flake.nix other than "put them in inputs and outputs"
+Nix doesn't really care how you write a flake.nix other than "put them in inputs and outputs and outputs aren't typed"

 How you `slice and dice` a flake is totally up to you.